Skip to main content

 Growth Hormone Peptide Therapy a More Subtle Approach

-As we age, the pituitary gland’s production of Human (HGH) declines, a condition known as somatopause.
+As we age, the pituitary gland’s production of Human Growth Hormone (HGH) declines, a condition known as somatopause.
 This decline contributes to increased body fat, decreased muscle mass, poorer sleep quality, and slower recovery from exercise.
 While direct injection of recombinant HGH (rHGH) is one approach to counter this, it can be a blunt instrument, overriding the body’s natural feedback loops and carrying potential risks.

-Growth hormone offers a more nuanced, physiological approach.
+Growth hormone peptide therapy offers a more nuanced, physiological approach.
 These peptides are secretagogues, meaning they stimulate the pituitary gland to produce and release its own HGH.
 This preserves the body’s natural pulsatile release of growth hormone, which is critical for its proper function.
+This approach is generally considered to have a higher safety profile than direct rHGH therapy.
+Some of the key peptides used in longevity medicine include:

 1. Sermorelin ∞ A GHRH analog that directly stimulates the pituitary to produce HGH.
 It helps to increase pituitary reserve and supports the health of the entire growth hormone axis.